-- FEMA Exercise Guidance CERT follows guidance developed by FEMA, though CERT exercise plans are usually smaller in scale. - Criteria for a Well-Designed Exercise An exercise of any size should still meet certain standards. - Steps and Documents CERT follows a simple six-step process for developing exercises that can be swapped. - Best Practices Exercises developed and conducted by CERT members should follow certain best practices to address challenges and to ensure good communication between teams participating in the exercise swap.
+- FEMA Exercise Guidance CERT follows guidance developed by FEMA, though CERT exercise plans are usually smaller in scale. - Criteria for a Well-Designed Exercise An exercise of any size should still meet certain standards. - Steps and Documents CERT follows a simple sixstep process for developing exercises that can be swapped. - Best Practices Exercises developed and conducted by CERT members should follow certain best practices to address challenges and to ensure good communication between teams participating in the exercise swap.

-INTRODUCTION AND OVERVIEW (CONTINUED)

-MODULE OBJECTIVES

-At the end of this module, you will be able to:

-- Explain the value of designing, conducting, and evaluating exercises in a systematic way. - Explain the value of exercise swapping. - Explain that the Federal Emergency Management Agency (FEMA) has developed national guidance for the design, conduct, and evaluation of exercises. - Identify the basic steps in the exercise process. - Create an operations-based exercise that meets the criteria of good exercise design. - Explain how to conduct an exercise. - Explain how to evaluate an exercise.
+INSTRUCTOR GUIDANCE CONTENT Module Objectives Module Objectives At the end of this module, you will be able to: • Explain the value of designing, conducting, and evaluating exercises in a systematic way Say that, at the end of this module, participants will be able to: Explain the value of exercise swapping Explain that FEMA has developed national guidance for the design, conduct, and evaluation of exercises • Explain the value of designing, conducting, and evaluating exercises in a systematic way.
+Explain the value of exercise swapping.
+SEFEMA CERT Exercise Swaps 5 SEFEMA • Explain that the Federal Emergency Management Agency (FEMA) has developed national guidance for the design, conduct, and evaluation of exercises.
+Module Objectives (cont'd) Continue to review the objectives.
+Participants will be able to: At the end of this module, you will be able to: Identify the basic steps in the exercise process Create an operations-based exercise that meets Identify the basic steps in the exercise process. the criteria of good exercise designExplain how to conduct an exerciseExplain how to evaluate an exercise • Create an operations-based exercise that meets the criteria of good exercise design.
+Explain how to conduct an exercise.
+FEMA CERT Exercise Swaps 6 Explain how to evaluate an exercise.
+Display Slide 6 Module Materials Module Materials Participant Manual To use during the training For later reference Describe the training materials that the participants will use during the module: Appendix All the documents and forms needed to plan and conduct an exercise Teams will complete much of it during training • The Participant Manual contains the information that will be covered in the two parts of the training.

-MODULE MATERIALS

-The Participant Manual contains the information that will be covered in the two parts of the training.
 This information will be useful as a reference.

+CERTE

+😵 FEMA

-The Appendix contains all the documents and forms needed to plan and conduct an exercise.
+• The Appendix contains all the documents and forms needed to plan and conduct an exercise.
 During the course of the module the teams will complete much of the information in the Appendix.